 This 6-week workshop is open to writers at all levels who are interested in writing speculative fiction and poetry.
 Every week, students will look at narrative techniques used in classic and contemporary short stories, novels, and poems by poets and writers such as Beth Cato, N.K.
 Jemisin, Ursula K. Le Guin, Nnedi Okorafor, Alyssa Wong, Neil Gaiman, and Ray Bradbury.
 Students will then practice these techniques in their own speculative pieces with practical, hands-on exercises based on the readings.
 These exercises will help students define WHO is telling their story, HOW the story is being told, WHERE and WHEN the story takes place, WHAT details are important, and WHY their story needs to be told.

-Writers Studio Tucson Workshop
+Writers Studio Tucson

 Description: The Writers Studio Tucson Workshop, the first of our three levels, is designed for students at all levels who are new to The Writers Studio method.
 This Workshop is open to both beginning and experienced writers eager to learn the elements of craft, including first- and third-person narrators, tone and mood.
 An important goal of the workshop is to help writers understand that a narrative voice is born out of conscious creation and not merely the voice we use when speaking or keeping a journal.
 We encourage students to turn autobiographical fragments into publishable work by using different narrative personas to tell their story in fiction and poetry.

 Through exercises, students experiment with narrative and poetic techniques.
 Our exercises are designed to stimulate students’ imaginations while also teaching a lot of nuts-and-bolts narrative strategies They focus on both fiction and poetry, and use published examples of both genres as models.